-At Loyola University Maryland, Statics (EG301) is taught to first-semester sophomores as one of their foundational engineering courses.
-The popular textbook by Hibbeler [1] has been used for some time, and prior to 2010, instructors taught this course using a traditional lecture/whiteboard approach.
-Overall student performance was generally good, but in an attempt to improve student learning, the author adopted a modified version of the PowerPoint[®] slides that accompany Hibbeler's textbook beginning in 2010.
+At Loyola University Maryland, Statics is taught to first-semester sophomores as one of their foundational engineering courses.
+The popular textbook by Hibbeler1 has been used for some time, and prior to 2010, instructors taught this course using a traditional lecture/whiteboard approach.
+Overall student performance was generally good, but in an attempt to improve student learning, the first author adopted a modified version of the PowerPoint[®] slides that accompany Hibbeler's textbook beginning in 2010.
 This paper describes the impact of using these slides (and the attendant instructional approach) on student performance and perceived learning.

-Two student cohorts were considered: (1) the 2005 and 2009 classes (47 students), who were taught by the author using the traditional method; and (2) the 2010 and 2011 classes (42 students), who were taught by the author using the revised method.
+Two student cohorts were considered: (1) the 2005 and 2009 classes (47 students), who were taught by the first author using the traditional method; and (2) the 2010 and 2011 classes (42 students), who were taught by the first author using the revised method.
 Student performance was assessed by examining the Statics grade distributions in each cohort as well as the final exam scores.
 (The same final exam was administered to each class.)
 In addition, perceived learning was assessed via questionnaires that asked the students to evaluate their proficiency relative to seven specific course learning objectives.
 Student grades in freshman Calculus and Physics were also examined to help identify a priori differences in cohort capabilities.

-Overall, quantitative analysis suggests that the revised approach did not significantly improve student learning.
-In fact a decrease in student performance was calculated, though this difference was not found to be statistically significant.
-The students did indicate via written comments that they considered the revised approach to be helpful in their studies.
-Reasons for these results are discussed, and possible changes to improve the impact of the revised approach on student performance are provided.
+Quantitative analysis revealed that the revised teaching approach did not have a statistically significant effect on either the final course grade or the final exam score in Statics.
+This was true for both male and female students.
+The revised approach also had no statistically significant effect on the level of perceived learning indicated in numerical student self-assessment surveys.
+The students did indicate via written comments that they considered the revised approach to be effective and helpful in their studies.
+Possible reasons for these results are discussed, and changes intended to improve the impact of the revised approach on student performance are provided.